bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora.md

 ## Summary and What's Next

-Now you have connected Amazon Aurora with Bytebase, and used the UI workflow to accomplish schema change.
-Bytebase will record the full migration history for you.
-Furthermore, the **Enterprise Plan** is equipped with Schema Drift Detection to detect out-of-band schema changes performed outside of Bytebase.
+Now you have connected Amazon Aurora with Bytebase, and used the UI workflow to accomplish schema change and data change.
+Bytebase will record the full change history for you.
+Furthermore, the **Enterprise Plan** is equipped with **Schema Drift Detection** to detect out-of-band schema changes performed outside of Bytebase.

 In the next post, you’ll try out GitOps workflow: store your Amazon Aurora schema in GitHub and Bytebase will pick up the changes to the repo, bringing your Amazon Aurora change workflow to the next level, aka **Database DevOps** - [Database as Code](https://www.bytebase.com/blog/database-as-code).